katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-07-ahad-biha-kmsa/ReadMe.txt

 (ii)
-See Exercise8_1_ii.txt for the Micro-C bytecode, and ex3Trace.txt for the machine trace from the java file, where the relavent lines are commented.
+See Exercise8_1_ii.txt for the Micro-C bytecode, and ex3Trace.txt for the machine trace from the java file, where the relevant lines are commented.

 First the argument(4) is pushed to the stack.
 The bp gets updated and stores the value of i(0) at index 3.